 1. Context 2

-2. Policy Statement 2
+2. Policy Statement .2

 3. Applying this policy 3

 4. Who are Self Funders 3

 5. Practice Guidance 4

-6. Supporting people who are able to pay the full cost of care where the person may lack capacity 4
+6. Supporting people who are able to pay the full cost of care we the person may lack capacity

-7. What happens when a person's capital falls below the Maximum threshold 5
+7. What happens when a persons capital falls below the maximum threshold 5

+8. Deprivation of Assets 5